Compact binary coalescences: Constraints on waveforms: Constraints on waveforms

-\emph{Remark:} In the literature between 1960s and early 1980s there was considerable confusion about supermomentum because the flux expressions were not obtained from a physically well-motivated procedure.
+\emph{Remark:} If one accepts (\ref{supmom}) as the definition of supermomentum, then the balance law (\ref{bal}) follows directly from Einstein's equations and Bianchi identities.
+However, without the use of Hamiltonian methods, it is difficult to justify why this expression should be interpreted as supermomentum.
+Indeed, in the literature between 1960s and early 1980s there was considerable confusion about supermomentum because the flux expressions were not obtained from a physically well-motivated procedure.
 For example, expressions of supermomentum given in \cite{jw,bramson,crp,ms} lead to a non-zero flux between general cross-sections of $\scrip$ \emph{in Minkowski space} \cite{rgjw,aajw,ts}!
 The expression (\ref{flux1}) by contrast vanishes anytime the news tensor vanishes, in particular in any stationary spacetime (relation between these flux expressions is discussed in \cite{aajw}).
 Even when Hamiltonian considerations were used to provide a physical basis for the derivation, the flux expression in the early literature was incorrect (see, e.g. second article in \cite{bondi-sachs} and \cite{ms-thesis}) because of a subtle fact that the radiative phase space is an affine space, rather than a vector space (for details, see \cite{aams}).
 These examples serve to bring out the fact that considerable care is needed to arrive at viable balance laws.